atomia/sample-plugins/AutomationServer/SDK/ReadMe.md

 7. Download all files from this directory

-8. Run setup.exe from bin subfolder.
+8. Run setup.exe.
 Now you have SDK and required apps to test examples and develop and test your plugins.

 9. Try to compile and run some examples from: https://github.com/atomia/sample-plugins/tree/master/AutomationServer/Examples